 Every time we saw them on our weekly outreach, they were always wearing the same clothes as if they’d never been home.
 All they had to their name was a packet of cigarettes and each other.
 Everywhere Jen went, Mitch would always be somewhere close by.

 Jen was out every night selling her body on the streets to feed both their drug habits.
-She knew well her Survival 101 guide to life on the streets and had written every trick in the book.
+She knew well how to survive on the streets and had written every trick in the book.

 It seemed like an average Monday evening outreach when our team stopped to the couple at their usual hangout.
 They were happy to engage in a chat while demolishing their eggs sandwiches and hot chocolate, having gradually built a rapport with us over the past few months.

 This night was the same as any other when the offer came for a prayer for their protection.
 It was rare for Mitch to ever agree and as was usual they declined.
 They said their goodbyes and disappeared off and around the corner.